R.F. McGuire Lodge No. 209, Chartered February 15th, 1871

 This list is a compilation of several lists.
 It is without question an incomplete list.
 If you know of additional confederate burials in Richland Parish, please email email@example.com Updated May 14, 2019… Read More

 Letter from PFC Turner B. Branch, Jr. Sat, Dec 12, 1942 – 4 · The Richland Beacon-News (Rayville, Louisiana, United States of America) · Newspapers.com

 I recently came across an old printed copy of this story, and decided to transcribe it for interested readers.
-Written in 1982.
-The Wynn Island Plantation, The First 150 Years, 1832-1982 by Billy… Read More
+Many of the people mentioned as living are now deceased.
+The article was… Read More